-Ben Carrington is an associate professor of sociology and journalism in the Annenberg School for Communication and Journalism at the University of Southern California.
-Professor Carrington is widely regarded as one the world’s leading authorities on the sociology of race, politics and popular culture.
-Prior to joining Annenberg, Professor Carrington taught in the Department of Sociology at the University of Texas at Austin for 13 years, and before that he worked at the University of Brighton in England.
-He is also a Visiting Carnegie Research Fellow at Leeds Beckett University.
-Outside of Annenberg, Professor Carrington holds courtesy appointments with USC’s Department of Sociology and the Department of American Studies and Ethnicity.
+Ben Carrington is widely regarded as one of the world’s leading authorities on the sociology of race, politics and popular culture.
+Prior to joining USC Annenberg, Carrington taught in the Department of Sociology at the University of Texas at Austin for 13 years, and before that he worked at the University of Brighton in England.
+He is also a visiting Carnegie research fellow at Leeds Beckett University.
+Outside of USC Annenberg, Carrington holds courtesy appointments with USC’s Department of Sociology and the Department of American Studies and Ethnicity.

-Professor Carrington teaches various undergraduate and graduate courses on cultural sociology, post/colonial theory and race, media studies and journalism, and sports studies and media.
-He also supervises both masters and doctoral students.
+Carrington teaches various undergraduate and graduate courses on cultural sociology, post/colonial theory and race, media studies and journalism, and sports studies and media.
+He also supervises both master’s and doctoral students.

-He has published numerous articles and essays on these topics, as well as four books, including the critically-acclaimed Race, Sport and Politics: The Sporting Black Diaspora (Sage, 2010).
-In addition to his scholarly publications, Professor Carrington is a public sociologist who has authored op-eds for publications such as The Guardian and The Huffington Post, he regularly appears in the news media as a commentator on race, culture and politics, and has written and presented a documentary on the life and legacy of Stuart Hall for public radio in the US.
+He has published numerous articles and essays on these topics, as well as four books, including the critically acclaimed Race, Sport and Politics: The Sporting Black Diaspora (Sage, 2010).
+In addition to his scholarly publications, Carrington is a public sociologist who has authored op-eds for publications such as The Guardian and The Huffington Post, regularly appears in the news media as a commentator on race, culture and politics, and has written and presented a documentary on the life and legacy of Stuart Hall for public radio in the United States.